-- The customer is not entitled to pledge the goods that are subject to reservation of ownership or to transfer ownership of the same to third parties by way of security.
+- The Customer is not entitled to pledge the goods that are subject to reservation of ownership or to transfer ownership of the same to third parties by way of security.

-- If the customer breaches the terms of the contract and, in particular, is in payment arrears, Gira is entitled to take back the goods.
+- If the Customer breaches the terms of the contract and, in particular, is in payment arrears, Gira is entitled to take back the goods.
 If Gira takes back or pledges the goods, this does not constitute a withdrawal from the contract on Gira's part.
-If Gira wishes to withdraw from the contract, it will inform the customer of this expressly in writing.
-The customer must inform Gira immediately in writing of any pledges or other interventions by third parties.
+If Gira wishes to withdraw from the contract, it will inform the Customer of this expressly in writing.
+The Customer must inform Gira immediately in writing of any pledges or other interventions by third parties.

-- Gira will release the customer's security on request at Gira's discretion if the value of the security exceeds the value of the claims being secured by more than 25%.
+- Gira will release the Customer's security on request at Gira's discretion if the value of the security exceeds the value of the claims being secured by more than 25%.

 11. Impossibility of delivery

-- If it is impossible to deliver the goods or services, the customer is entitled to claim damages, unless Gira is not responsible for the impossibility of delivering the goods.
-However, the customer's claim for damages is restricted to 10% of the value of that part of the delivery that cannot be put into operation because of the impossibility of delivery.
+- If it is impossible to deliver the goods or services, the Customer is entitled to claim damages, unless Gira is not responsible for the impossibility of delivering the goods.
+However, the Customer's claim for damages is restricted to 10% of the value of that part of the delivery that cannot be put into operation because of the impossibility of delivery.
 This restriction does not apply if mandatory liability is applicable in cases of intent, gross negligence or due to loss of life, injury or harm to health.
-This does not involve a change in the burden of proof to the customer's disadvantage.
-The customer's right to withdraw from the contract remains unaffected.
+This does not involve a change in the burden of proof to the Customer's disadvantage.
+The Customer's right to withdraw from the contract remains unaffected.

-12. Other claims for compensation
+12. Other claims for damages